-Dozens more women have accused him of sexual misconduct ranging from harassment to assault.
+Beyond the two women involved in the case, dozens more women have accused Weinstein of sexual misconduct ranging from harassment to assault in various locales.

-Brafman called the rape allegation “absurd,” saying that the accuser and Weinstein had a decadelong, consensual sexual relationship that continued after the alleged 2013 attack.
+Brafman called the rape allegation “absurd,” saying that the accuser and Weinstein had a decade-long, consensual sexual relationship that began before and continued after the alleged 2013 attack.

 Vance, a Democrat, came under public pressure from women’s groups to prosecute Weinstein after declining to do so in 2015, when an Italian model went to police to say Weinstein had groped her during a meeting.

 Police set up a sting in which the woman recorded herself confronting Weinstein and him apologizing for his conduct.
-But Vance decided there was not enough evidence to bring charges.
-Weinstein is out on 1 million dollar bail.
+But Vance decided there wasn’t enough evidence to bring charges.